hhangular/hhangular/src/assets/markdowns/store/en-us/use.md

 # Use

-The use of 'Decorator': `LocalStored` and `SessionStored` is very simple.
+The use of decorators: `LocalStored` and `SessionStored` is very simple.

 ## Use cases
 In the following example, we'll set up a configuration object for a table,